marcosoikawa/shutdown-vms-with-disks/README.md

 ## Recommended Use

-If you want to optimize the costs of your demo environment, not only shuttingdown VMs, but also converting all disk to Stardard HDD
+If you want to optimize the costs of your demo environment, not only shuttingdown VMs, but also converting all disk to Stardard HDD.
+To start VMs, you can use the script "Start VMs and convert disks to Premium SSD" (https://github.com/marcosoikawa/start-vms-with-disks)